 For future work, we propose significantly expanding the TUMTraf Event Dataset.
 Thus, more accurate object detection could be possible during the day and at night.
-This goal can be achieved in a highly scalable manner using so-called pseudo-labeling with our targetless calibration tool.
-Furthermore, developing a trustworthy artificial intelligence, e.g., using the framework of [48], [49], would be a valuable and necessary step towards safe autonomous driving supported by Intelligent Transportation Systems.
-Last but not least, instead of DBSCAN [37] clusterization, we propose deep-learning-based targetless calibration, which is now possible with our TUMTraf Event Dataset.
+This goal can be achieved in a highly scalable manner using so-called pseudolabeling with our targetless calibration tool.
+Furthermore, instead of DBSCAN [37] clusterization, we propose deeplearning-based targetless calibration, which is now possible with our TUMTraf Event Dataset.